 With his wife and children wanting to stay in their current house on Lake Chautauqua, a New York man has some convincing to do to persuade them to agree to move to a house with lots of acreage, and room for his toys.
 Who will win this western New York battle?

 Preston and Amy have just returned to the Kansas City area to buy a home for their family.
 They both love older, historic places, but she wants a vintage single family home, while he'd prefer a restored urban loft.
 With $450,000 to spend, will they find a compromise?

 Carter and Lindsay host a weekly church fellowship meeting at their small duplex apartment, so now that they're in the market for a house, they want something with plenty of space for entertaining.
 They're hoping to find a home in the competitive Crieve Hall community of Nashville.
 Carter wants a ranch with a brick exterior and dark wood interior, and perhaps some of the rustic furniture that he himself builds.
 Lindsey prefers a cottage or bungalow style decorated in bright colors or a coastal blue motif that makes her feel as though she is on a continuous vacation at the beach.

-Chicago couple, Peter and Meredith, are on the hunt for a condo with killer views in neighborhoods near Lake Michigan.
-They'd like it to be pet friendly for their 2 beloved Chihuahuas, but their agreements end there.
-She's set on a luxury high-rise with amenities galore, but he's not a fan of elevators when it comes to walking their dogs, so he'd prefer a more convenient townhouse.
+Chicago couple Peter and Meredith are on the hunt for a condo with killer views in neighborhoods near Lake Michigan.
+They have to find a place that's pet-friendly for their two beloved Chihuahuas, but their agreements end there.
+She's set on a luxury high-rise with amenities galore, but he's not a fan of elevators when it comes to walking their dogs and would prefer a more convenient townhouse.

 Antoinette is a widow with three children, and has moved back home to Nashville to be near family.
 With step-mom Barbara along to help, Antoinette is hoping to find something fabulous, with two master closets.
 She also wants a porch, a low-maintenance yard, and an open kitchen with a center island, all within her $275,000 budget.